mehagupta22/ECE444-F2022-Lab1/README.md

 The following screenshot shows the implementation of these steps:

-1. Commit to branch "feature-add-a-tab" to add a new tab on EP webpage
+1. Commit to branch "feature-add-a-tab" to add new tab on EP webpage
 2. Switch to branch "develop"
 3. Rebase "develop" with "feature-add-a-tab" and verify using "git log"